patryk-krych/patryk-krych/README.md

 🎓 Student at Poznan University of Technology (Computer Science)

-📊 Passionate about data analysis
+📊 Learning and passionate about data analysis

 💻 Learning & building full-stack applications